 Finally, if your child is willing, go into the classroom and present information to the students on diabetes and diabetes care.
 Knowledge is power.
 When children learn to understand the realities of diabetes, they are often your best source of support for your child when you are away from them.

-Don’t forget your supplies.
+A new school year is the perfect time to stock up on your diabetes supplies for school.
 Make sure that you have a comprehensive list of supplies to send to school with your child as well as a system in place for refilling items as they are used.
 An emergency red box may be placed in the classroom with low supplies, syringes, spare test strips and batteries.
 Depending on your child’s age, supplies may be left in other rooms, at the office or carried by the child.